kieranlangton/airport-flights-app/README.md

 ## Things for the future

+- Let the user choose the times for viewing arrivals/departures
 - More unit tests
 - End-to-end tests with Cypress
 - Add a dockerfile for development